 admitted with provisions, or not admitted based on established criteria.
 The process

 - Applicant names are removed from the questionnaire before responses are evaluated by three faculty members using a common rubric, and the results are averaged.

 - Each completed applicant's file includes

 - Applicant files are divided into 5 tiers based on entrance examination scores.

 - Applicant files in each tier are divided into two groups: "current, active CMU applicants" and "transfer applicants."
-Applicant files for current, active CMU applicants are considered first for admission.
+Applicant files for current, active CMU applicants are considered first for admission in each tier.

-- A maximum of fifty (50) applicants is accepted for each cohort.
+- A maximum of fifty (50) applicants are accepted for each cohort.

 - Applicants may be accepted either "fully" or "pending successful completion of pre-requisite requirements."

 - Qualified applicants not accepted for the next cohort may be accepted to a wait list.
 Applicants on this wait list are used to fill program seats that may become available prior to the start of classes.